-A Maryland Abuse Charge Puts Your Livelihood in Jeopardy; a Qualified Defense Attorney Can Help
+A Maryland Abuse Charge Puts Your Job, Career and Livelihood in Jeopardy.

 Child abuse is categorized by degree.
 First-degree abuse is committed by a parent or custodian who causes physical harm that results in death or severe injury.
 The injury must result from inhumane treatment or a malicious act that puts the child in danger.